 Traditional homestyle digestive and rejuvenating chai and cooking spices, especially blended for Fall, Winter and Spring.

-To help adjust to seasonal changes and associated health issues, manage lifestyle stressors and diseases, purchase a tea or cooking masala, or just to learn more about Ayurvedic-Yogic approaches to health and wellbeing, please call to chat or book a consultation:
+To help adjust to seasonal changes, manage lifestyle stressors and diseases, purchase chai or cooking masalas, or to learn more about Ayurvedic-Yogic approaches to health and wellbeing, please contact Mamta at:

 647 960 1174